ninoninko/ninoninko/README.md

 - 👀 I’m interested in C# programming and more specifically - Game development, although I have no real experience in the field.

-- 🌱 I’m currently learning C# by myself but I have studied Java, C, C++, SQL, Assembly and other programming languages as a part of my bachelor program.
+- 🌱 I’m currently learning C# but I have studied Java, C, C++, SQL, Assembly and other programming languages as a part of my bachelor program.

-- 💞️ As I have never had a programming job, I’m looking to collaborate on any project which may be of interest to me.
+- 💞️ I’m looking to collaborate on anyproject which may be of interest to me.
 Hit me up if you have a suggestion!

 - 📫 I am fairly easy to be reached:
     - Facebook: Yanaki Krastev